ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-3/section-4/0-result.md

 ---
-title: 'Section 3: Result (Either) Functor and Monad'
+title: Result (Either) Functor and Monad
 description: >-
   Result (also known as Either) is a container that represents both success and failure cases in the type.
 It allows you to safely handle error processing and